BOAT ENTRIES NOW CLOSED

-PLEASE NOTE: Advance bookings will open in early 2021.
+PLEASE NOTE: Advance bookings are now open.
 Vintage and Classic cars will always be welcome to attend, space permitting, at the daily rate of £15 including driver.

 Additional passengers must purchase their own tickets either on the gate or online.

 For large exhibits, and other vehicle queries please email -

 Owners of military and amphibious vehicles are again invited to display their vehicles at the Trad Boat Festival.
 Vehicle entrants, will receive passes for the driver and one passenger for the 3 days of the Festival.
 Additional passes at concession rates are only available in advance using this form.